Wildlife conservation in Cherwell

 • Health and wellbeing

-Many of these are achieved through work with biodiversity partnerssuch as the Thames Valley Environmental Records Centre and the Berks, Bucks and Oxfordshire Wildlife Trust.
+Many of these are achieved through work with biodiversity partners such as the Thames Valley Environmental Records Centre and the Berks, Bucks and Oxfordshire Wildlife Trust.

 Some of the most important sites, habitats and species in Cherwell are protected by legislation, others by planning policy.
 Guidance can be found the Biodiversity and Planning in Oxfordshire document.